 From home security systems to ovens to medication managers, there seems to be a smart version of almost every household item these days — and we can be prepared to see more smart tools on the market in 2021.
 While smart devices are becoming widely used in our daily lives, it’s important to consider the ways that these voice and motion-enabled processes allow seniors to move independently throughout their daily activities.
 Bearing this in mind, we expect to see more smart home products created to meet the needs of older populations while maintaining the look and feel of your favorite technology devices.

-At Stay Home Care, the Franklin senior care experts, connecting with seniors both online and in-person to prevent loneliness and isolation are at the center of our mission and beliefs.
+At Stay Home Care, a top provider of Brentwood elder care and care throughout the nearby areas, connecting with seniors both online and in-person to prevent loneliness and isolation are at the center of our mission and beliefs.
 We see the role technology plays in this mission and invite seniors and their family caregivers to contact our home care team at 615-964-7726 to find out more.
 See the other areas we service in Tennessee on our Locations Served page.